mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 | |**Aggregated**|	**240**|	**250**|	**250**|	**260**|	**290**|	**320**|	**400**|	**500**|

 ## Logging into the UI
-This sequence diagram illustrates the events that occur when a brower attemps to access a backend API.
+This sequence diagram illustrates the events that occur when a browser attempt to access a backend API.
 - If the browser is already logged in, then the request is forwarded.
-- If the brower is not logged in, then a standard OIDC authorization flow is triggered starting with a redirect.
+- If the browser is not logged in, then a standard OIDC authorization flow is triggered starting with a redirect.

 ![Sequence diagram illustrating how a brower logs in](../.vuepress/public/frontend.png)